 “We are honored to receive this award from Not Impossible and National Grid,” said Emiliano Cecchini, Founder and CEO, OffGridBox.
 “OffGridBox and National Grid have similar missions to deliver access to cleaner energy in an affordable way.
 At OffGridBox, we are dedicated to finding innovative means of providing basic services like connectivity and clean water to the billions of people who need them and we are thrilled to receive support from likeminded organizations.”

 To learn more about the Not Impossible Award ceremony and other honorees, please visit: http://www.notimpossible.com/awards.

 About National Grid

-National Grid (LSE: NG; NYSE: NGG) is an electricity and natural gas delivery company that connects over 20 million people to vital energy sources through its networks in New York, Massachusetts and Rhode Island.
+National Grid (LSE: NG; NYSE: NGG) is an electricity, natural gas, and clean energy delivery company that supplies the energy for more than 20 million people through its networks in New York, Massachusetts, and Rhode Island.
 It is the largest distributor of natural gas in the Northeast.
 National Grid also operates the systems that deliver gas and electricity across Great Britain.

-Through its U.S. Connect21 strategy, National Grid is transforming its electricity and natural gas networks to support the 21st century digital economy with smarter, cleaner, and more resilient energy solutions.
-Connect21 is vital to our communities' long-term economic and environmental health and aligns with regulatory initiatives in New York (REV: Reforming the Energy Vision) and Massachusetts (Grid Modernization).
+National Grid is transforming its electricity and natural gas networks to support the 21st century digital economy with smarter, cleaner, and more resilient energy solutions.
+Read more about the innovative projects happening across our footprint in The Democratization of Energy, an eBook written by National Grid’s US president, Dean Seavers.

 CONTACT: Media Relations – 781-907-3980